tylervz/grails4jms/README.md

 Once you have ActiveMQ running in a Docker container, run the Grails application in IntelliJ or in another terminal with:

     grails run-app

+You can send requests to `/submission/send?text=hello` to have your message of `"hello"` sent to the queue named `"example"`.
+See [SubmissionController.groovy](/grails-app/controllers/helloworld/SubmissionController.groovy).